pyfsi/coconut/coupling_components/solver_wrappers/openfoam/openfoam.md

 - *`constant/dynamicMeshDict`*which contains the settings for OpenFOAM's dynamic motion solver
 - *`system/decomposeParDict`* with the necessary decomposition of the fluid domain (if `cores`>1)
 - *`0/pointDisplacement`* with all the boundary conditions, including `fixedValue` boundary condition for the FSI boundaries.
-This is used as a template for the *`pointDisplacement_Next`* to supply displacement boundary conditon ( from structural solver) for the FSI-interface.
+This is used as a template for the *`pointDisplacementTmp`* to supply displacement boundary conditon ( from structural solver) for the FSI-interface.

 ### Comments